teddy-cama/Chocolate-Sales-Capstone-Project/README.md

 Let me know when you've uploaded the file, and we can dive deeper into the specific tasks!

+## Process and Workflow
+*Note: I had already done most of the tasks before creating a repo, so I will make adjustments to the main file "Chocolate Sales.ipynb", separating it into other sections for easy understanding.
+All tasks are currently jam-packed into one file which is quite unreadable, so I'll group the tasks into different notebooks.*
  Capstone Project Analysing Chocolate Sales